qteatime/kate/docs/manual.md

 You can always check which mode the emulator is running by going to `Applications -> About Kate` and checking the `System` section.

+> **NOTE:**
-Note that due to security limitations, the `Host` and `Hardware` sections are not accurate in the **Web** and **Single** modes.
+> Due to privacy restrictions in browsers to avoid tracking and fingerprinting, the `Host` and `Hardware` sections cannot be made accurate in the **Web** and **Single** modes.
+If you experience problems running Kate in these modes, please attach some additional information about the browser and device you're using when reporting the issue.

-## Kate Cartridges
+## Kate cartridges

 Games for Kate are packaged in a special binary format called a Kate Cartridge (with the `.kart` extension).
-Cartridges contain the complete data for a video game or application that runs in Kate.
+Cartridges contain the complete data for a video game or application that runs, sandboxed, in Kate.
 You can think of it like a ROM in other common emulators.

 You install games by dragging cartridge files from your computer and dropping them on top of the Kate emulator.
 In devices where dragging files is not easily achievable, like in mobile phones, you can install cartridges by holding down `Menu` for one second, and then selecting `Install cartridge`.
 This will open up a file picker where you can choose the `.kart` file to install.

+You can uninstall games by focusing them in the `Home` screen, then pressing `Menu` and choosing `Uninstall`.
+Uninstalling will remove the cartridge meta-data and files, but will leave behind save files and screenshots/videos captured from that game.

 Kate limits cartridges to a maximum size of 512MB.
 This is close to what you would get if the game was packaged as a CD in the 2000s.
 It's a reasonable choice given Kate's hardware limitations, but also helps users have more space to install games.
 Sharing (space) is caring!